Covid 19: Support And Guidance

 Specialist Dyslexia/SpLD Tutorial Service

-The Specialist dyslexia/SpLD tutorial service provides online and face to face resources for academic staff to support SpLD awareness and inclusion.
-Visit our webpage for further details.
+The Specialist dyslexia/SpLD tutorial service provides online SpLD awareness and inclusion training and recently developed guidance on inclusion and Blackboard Collaborate.
 The specialist SpLD team can also offer tutorials to staff members who have a diagnosis of dyslexia or SpLD (or if they self-identify with such labels).
-More information can be found here.

 |Support for students||